Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/030-BuildingExtensions.md

 For `build extension` and `upload extension`:

 * The `--username` argument can also take the tenant identifier along with user name in the format `tenantID/username`.
 The user must have the 'Inventory - CREATE' permission to upload an extension.
-* Specify `--restart` to request a restart of the apama-ctrl service.
+* Specify `--restart` to request a restart of the Apama-ctrl microservice.
 The user must have the 'CEP management - ADMIN' permission to request a restart.
 * Specify `--delete` and `--name <base name of extension>` to delete a previously uploaded extension.
-* Specify `--ignoreVersion` to not check whether the script and apama-ctrl service are of the same version.
+* Specify `--ignoreVersion` to not check whether the script and Apama-ctrl microservice are of the same version.

 **Note:** If you wish to use the samples provided in the **samples** directory as the starting point for your own blocks, it is strongly recommended that you: